About our staff

 O'Rourke, D. (2010) Maxima Roma in Propertius, Virgil, and Gallus.
 The Classical Quarterly, pp. 470-485

-O'Rourke, D. and Canevaro, L. (forthcoming) Introduction.
+O'Rourke, D. and Canevaro, L. (2019) Introduction.
 In: Canevaro, L. and O'Rourke, D. (eds.)
-Didactic Poetry: Knowledge, Power, Tradition.
+Didactic Poetry of Greece, Rome and Beyond: Knowledge, Power, Tradition.
 Classical Press of Wales

 O'Rourke, D. (2018) Authorial surrogates in Grattius' Cynegetica.
 In: Green, S. (ed.)
 Grattius: Hunting an Augustan Poet.
 Oxford University Press, pp. 193-211DOI: https://doi.org/10.1093/oso/9780198789017.003.0010